 Develop strategies to avoid bad habits like word repetition in your writing.
 Similarly, self-plagiarism happens often and accidentally, so include a dedicated check as part of your editing processes to avoid plagiarism.

-You can also read our post on five mindset attributes to help you thrive as a writer for tips to help you feel more positive and self-assured about your writing work.
+You can also read our post on writer mindset attributes for tips to help you feel more positive and self-assured about your writing work.

 Health blogging is a specialty field of its own within health writing.
 Check our comprehensive beginner’s guide on Getting started as a health blogger for more.